csdojo-defaang/active-repos-for-contributing/README.md

 ## LinuxGamer/Universe

 > An open source app to do anything and everything.
+From a simple app launcher, to a terminal emulator, to a file manager, even to a web browser (all built in).

 Built on: Python, Gtk